This post was last updated on 6/13/2019

 Personally, I use and prefer the first method, the one where you have to download and upload an HTML file.

-So, an easier way is to use the method where you have to copy a meta tag and add it to your WordPress website.
+So, I’ll show you an easier way where you have to copy the meta tag (see above image) and add it to your WordPress website.

 There are 3 easy ways to do that, and you most likely already use one of them.

-So, use one of the below methods to add the meta tag verification code, then go back to the Search Console website and click the Verify button.
+So, use one of these ways to add the meta tag verification code, then go back to the Search Console website and click the Verify button.

 Check your theme’s settings and see if it allows you to add code inside the